We are obsessed about Berlin Parks. Visiting and enjoying the BEST PARKS BERLIN is key to understanding how this city works.

 You know Berlin is super green, right?
 We are always surprised when we talk to people that have visited Berlin and have not realised how green this city is.
 Yes, they can usually name “Tiergarten” (the city’s most famous park).
 We do think, however, that exploring some of this city’s amazing parks and green spaces will give you amazing insights into the local way of life and its people.
 So we thought about coming up with the BEST PARKS BERLIN to guide you.
 Make sure to check the interactive Map below.

 We added a brief description of each park and what kinds of activities they are better suited for.
 Most parks are great for just wandering around, taking pictures and observing local life and nature.
-Discover, however, the best activities for each park.
-Enjoy Berlin’s Best parks!!
+However, if you still need to have some work done, but want to do it in a green setting, you can get an easy remote access to your office work via a cloud desktop from CloudDesktopOnline with 24×7 support from Apps4Rent.
+Let’s discover the best activities for each park!

 The “Central Park” of Berlin, Tiergarten is not only of the most beautiful but also offers great areas for chilling (you can do it naked in some areas), biking, running, canoeing, architecture/sculpture hunting.
 Our favorite areas are Luiseninsel (a little island inside the park), Café am Neuen See and Englischer Garten/Teehaus for beer drinking and the area around The Victory Column for Architecture and sculpture spotting.